Pawsitive Trendz Performance Sports

 Tina Reynolds,

-CPDt-KA, AKC FIT level 1&2
+CPDT-KA, CPCFT, AKC FIT level 1&2

 As a trainer, Tina has taught dog obedience and agility skills for more than 20 years, working with various trainers and training methods.
 She has incorporated what she has learned and experienced firsthand into her training.

-Tina is certified professional dog trainer (CPDT-KA )
+Tina is certified professional dog trainer (CPDT-KA ) and Recently obtained Certified Professional Canine Fitness Trainer.

 Tina has also worked closely with Danielle Basciano, a certified animal behaviorist, in learning the psychology of dogs and how to work with reactive/aggressive dogs.
-She looks forward to continually learning more about dog behaviors as well as new techniques to expand her knowledge in dog agility.
+She looks forward to continually learning more about dog behaviors as well as new techniques to expand her knowledge in dog sports.

 Tina also enjoys working with dogs who are struggling with social issues, because the end result is a happy dog!
-She teaches all levels of agility, from the fundamentals to the master level.

 Tina believes that agility handling is evolving as the game gets more competitive.
 Her approach is to maintain clear criteria and information for the dog.
 Consistency in the cues you give your dog on course is the key to success.
 However, agility is not just about the sport but doing something fun with your dog.
+While Agility is Tina's Main class focus, She also feels the same about all sports.
+Clear information is key.

 Apart from dog training, Tina has also spent many years as a volunteer at the Central New York Society for the Prevention of Cruelty to Animals (CNY SPCA), where she became president of the board of directors in 2006.
 She also enjoys being a hands-on volunteer.